TheDataStation/ver/view_distillation/README.md

 and remove them.

-If `union_complementary_views` is `True`, it will union each pair of complementary views that *do not have any contradictions with any other views on any key*, and materialize the new view in the input directory.
+If `union_complementary_views` is `True`, it will union each pair of complementary views that *do not have any contradictions with any other views on any key*, and materialize the new view in the input directory, since the contradictions cannot be resolved automatically.
 The complementary views used to union are removed.

 This API will return the list of views left after distillation.